Chapter 12 Multinomial Regression Model

 • Sometimes we wish to classify a response variable that has \(K\) classes, where \(K > 2\).

-• We can consider using a multinomial logistic regression, which is an extension to the two-class logistic regression.
+• In this case, we can use multinomial logistic regression, which extends the two-class logistic regression model.

 • Then, the log odds is \[\begin{equation*} \log \frac{\mathbb{P}(Y=k|X=x)}{\mathbb{P}(Y=K|X=x)} = \beta_{k0} + \beta_{k1}x_1 + \ldots + \beta_{kp}x_p. \end{equation*}\]

-We can use the function multinom() in the package nnet for fitting a multinomial logistic regression.
+We can use the function multinom() from the package nnet to fit a multinomial logistic regression model.

 wine_df <- read.csv("winequality-white.csv", sep = ";")